Is grey still the most popular rainscreen façade colour?

 - Stair towers

 - Plant screens

 - Acoustic panels

 - Internal wall coverings

 Until relatively recently, building designers tended to stay with the proven elegance of grey and other neutral colours for the facade.
 Increasingly, on some projects, it is appropriate to use bolder colours and patinations, as shown at the new Imperial West campus.
 Here, the designers have delivered an uplifting, engaging aesthetic that sets the tone for what happens inside.
-Armed with this understanding and appreciation, metal rainscreen facade continue to grow in popularity and have the ability to do for our cityscapes what pre-cast concrete did for the followers of Corbusier in the 20th Century.
+Armed with this understanding and appreciation, metal rainscreen facade continues to grow in popularity and have the ability to do for our cityscapes what pre-cast concrete did for the followers of Corbusier in the 20th Century.